List of political parties in Panama

 This article lists political parties in Panama.

 Panama has a multi-party system.
 Although there are three major political parties, no one party often has a chance of gaining power alone, and parties must work with each other to form coalition governments.

-Parties with less than 30,000 members are not recognized by the Tribunal Electoral, and as a result, they are not able to participate in Panama's general elections.
+Parties with fewer than 30,000 members are not recognized by the Tribunal Electoral, and as a result, they are not able to participate in Panama's general elections.